seanpattencode/seanpattencode.github.io/readme.md

 Speed Index
 0.2 s
 With a score of 100 out of 100 on performance.
+These numbers have not changed as of 11/18/25.

-It should also be noted that the human reaction time on average is about 200ms, 0.2 seconds, and therefore this should be at the threshold where humans would perceive loading as instant.
+It should also be noted
+- Human reaction time on average is about 200ms, 0.2 seconds, and therefore this should be at the threshold where humans would perceive loading as instant.
+- According to pagespeed google.com on desktop loads in 0.6 s